Trails to Freedom

 The equipment

 Because several of the legs do not have car access, you will need to carry your own gear for the week.
 We will provide you with a comprehensive (and proscriptive) list of what is required (nothing more and nothing less!).
 The first requirement is a good quality 40 litre backpack.
 The total loaded weight should be no more than 12 kilos.
-(The rest of our luggage will be stored in Biella during the walk and then will be waiting for us in Macugnaga at the end of the walk.)

 As mentioned, the trail is well maintained, well-marked and there will be other people walking the route, however, the trail does pass through long stretches of uninhabited land at high altitude where the weather can change quickly so safety is a priority.
 The main safety requirements are a high level of fitness and common sense.
 We will be accompanied by a certified mountain guide and there is a very experienced mountain rescue service that can send in qualified mountaineers and helicopters, if needed.